mu-semtech/mu-cl-resources/README.md

 More information on each of these calls can be found throughout this document.

 #### More configuration options
 Configuration of the complete mu-cl-resource instance can only be done using a configuration file in Lisp.
+See Tutorial: Configuring settings using a domain.json file.

 ### Combining domain.lisp and domain.json
 For larger applications with a broad domain, defining all resources in one domain file may become clumsy and confusing.
 Mu-cl-resources supports spreading your domain definitions across multiple files.
 The root domain files must be in Lisp format, but the included files may be in Lisp or JSON format.